Carry change with us!

 Morgan Kret is the Founder of Yesisa and an education and international development professional from Washington D.C.

 Her career took her to Ghana in 2013 after completing her Masters’ degree from American University.
-Throughout five years of working in education sector reform, teacher training, and gender equality with organizations like the Varkey Foundation in Ghana, she saw that improved access to school and learning was not enough to prepare kids for the workforce.
-Simultaneously, her love of contemporary, Ghanaian fashion led her to work with tailors and jewelers to discover new ways of incorporating West African design into daily style.
+Throughout ten years of working in education sector reform, teacher training, and gender equality with organizations like the Varkey Foundation and The Global Partnership for Education, she saw that improved access to school and learning is not enough to prepare kids for the workforce.
+Simultaneously, her love of contemporary, Ghanaian fashion led her to work with tailors and metal smiths to discover new ways of incorporating West African design into daily style.
 Yesisa, the social enterprise, evolved out of these passions as a way to promote West African fashion and give work as a solution to building the bridge between education and sustainable employment.
-Morgan is based in Washington D.C.